Interior Secretary: No harassment allowed at National Parks

 "I don't expect them to cry on the way home," Zinke told reporters gathered inside a grove of trees at Kings Canyon National Park, calling for a cultural shift in the entire parks system.
 "If you see it, you know, stand up.
 Let's all correct it together."

 Investigations began last year when employees at Yellowstone National Park complained about a pervasive "men's club" environment that encouraged the exploitation and abuse of female workers.
-A day earlier at Yosemite, famous for stunning granite rock formations and plunging waterfalls, employees had complained that the superintendent created a toxic work environment.
-The issue became the subject of congressional hearings.
+At Yosemite, famous for stunning granite rock formations and plunging waterfalls, employees had complained that the superintendent created a toxic work environment.
+Harassment in the national parks became the subject of congressional hearings.

 The Interior Department's inspector general this week released reports revealing that Yosemite's former superintendent belittled employees, using words such as "stupid," ''bozo" and "lazy," and was biased against women.